 EU has recently published a proposal for a directive of the European Parliament and of the Council dealing with establishing a framework for maritime spatial planning and integrated coastal management.
-A presentation about the directive is attached as annex 2.
+The proposal for a directive is attached as annex 1.